circleci/circleci-docs/jekyll/_cci2/configuration-reference.md

 ###### *Example*

-A config file that uses the deprecated `deploy` step and has parallelism > 1 will need to be converted to remove the `deploy` step.
-See example below (this code is deprecated, do not copy):
+A config file that uses the deprecated `deploy` step must be converted and all instances of the `deploy` step must be removed, regardless of whether or not parallelism is used in the job.
+The following example demonstrates how to convert a config file that uses the `deploy` step and has parallelism > 1 (this code is deprecated, do not copy):

 ```yml
 # Example of deprecated syntax, do not copy